judge0/judge0/README.md

 - [yoCode](https://www.yocode.in)

 Feel free to add yours to the list by sending me an [email](mailto:hermanz.dosilovic@gmail.com) or creating an [issue](https://github.com/judge0/api/issues/new).

-## Research Paper
-We wrote a research paper about Judge0 that you can find [here](https://minio.judge0.com/public/paper-in-review.pdf).

 ## Community
 Do you have a question, feature request or something else on your mind?